jrehor/kcc/README.md

 -------------------

-And now these source code of these two:
+And now compare the source code of these two:

 ```java
 import java.util.Arrays;